dachafra/oasis-backend/README.md

 # Tripscore server by the OASIS team
 ## Server
 Server written with Node.js, express using SQLite as a database engine.
 Mainly used to gather and provide station data.
+A docker container is in the top of the server.

 ## About
 Together, Ghent and the region of Madrid have initiated an innovative action that will increase the accessibility of public services and public transport.
 To do this, they will collaborate to publish linked open data.
 Both cities are experienced publishers of open data, and together they will prove that new technologies (such as the “Semantic Web”) can lead to economies of scale, such as the creation of cross-country applications.